elsewhat/thinkweek-dparnas-2024/docs/modernizing/index.md

 ```

 This is the agentic workflow used in the example.

 ![Capture](img/graph_ora_tables.png)

 ## Step 4 - Implementation of contract
 The implementation of the API can be done by combining the API contract and the relevant code package.

 This is a complicate step and will require many iterations on a fit for purpose agentic workflow.
-It will likely also require a human in the loop to constant improve the implementation.
+It will likely also require a human in the loop to constantly improve the implementation.

 The agentic workflow suggest [Code Generation with AlphaCodium: From Prompt Engineering to Flow Engineering](https://arxiv.org/abs/2401.08500) could be used for inspiration and it provides some interesting insights: